Benzinga readers love NinjaTrader as their trusted futures trading software.

 Futures are financial contracts that legally bind the parties involved to buy or sell an asset at a predetermined date and price on a publicly traded exchange.
 Futures markets were created to assist farmers and other commodity sellers offset or reduce risk in the future.
+The best futures trading software can help the process.

 You can also take a look at our list of the best futures trading software to start off on the right foot.